ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 contexts:

 - Redemption context: The interactions and set of information shared between the Client and Origin.
+This context includes all information associated with redemption, such as the timestamp of the event, Client visible information (including the IP address), and the Origin name.
 - Issuance context: The interactions and set of information shared between the Client, Attester, and Issuer.
+This context includes all information associated with issuance, such as the timestamp of the event, any Client visibile information (including the IP address), and the Origin name (if revealed during issuance).
 - Attestation context: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client.
+This context includes all information associated with attestation, such as the timestamp of the event and any Client visibile information, including the IP address or other information specific to the type of attestation done.

 The privacy goals of Privacy Pass are oriented around unlinkability based on these contexts.
-In particular, Privacy Pass aims to achieve Origin-Client unlinkability.
+In particular, Privacy Pass aims to achieve three different types of unlinkability:

+1. Origin-Client unlinkability.
 This means that given two redemption contexts, the Origin cannot determine if both redemption contexts correspond to the same Client or two different Clients.
 Informally, this means that a Client in a redemption context is indistinguishable from any other Client that might use the same redemption context.
-The set of Clients that share the same redemption (or issuance) context is referred to as an anonymity set.
-Privacy Pass also aims to achieve Issuer-Client unlinkability, which is similar to Origin-Client unlinkability in that a Client in an issuer context is indistingusihable from any other Client that might use the same issuer context.
-Depending on the deployment model, Privacy Pass might also aim to achieve Attester-Origin unlinkability.
-Similar to Origin-Client and Issuer-Client unlinkability, this means that given two attestation contexts, the Attester cannot determine if both contexts correspond to the same Origin or two different Origins.
+The set of Clients that share the same redemption context is referred to as a redemption anonymity set.
+2. Issuer-Client unlinkability.
+This is similar to Origin-Client unlinkability in that a Client in an issuer context is indistingusihable from any other Client that might use the same issuer context.
+The set of Clients that share the same redemption context is referred to as a redemption anonymity set.
+3. Attester-Origin unlinkability.
+This is similar to Origin-Client and Issuer-Client unlinkability.
+It means that given two attestation contexts, the Attester cannot determine if both contexts correspond to the same Origin or two different Origins.
 The set of Clients that share the same attestation context is referred to as an anonymity set.

 At a high level, these properties ensure that no single party amongst the Attester, Issuer, or Origin can link client identifying information to client